Alberto Jiménez-Becerril: Biography

-Murder
+Death

-Alberto Jiménez-Becerril was councillor at the City Council of Seville for twelve years.
-He was elected through the lists of the People's Party, this party held the Mayor's Office with Soledad Becerril.
+Alberto Jiménez-Becerril was a councillor on the City Council of Seville for twelve years.
+He was elected through the lists of the People's Party; the party held the mayor's office with Soledad Becerril.
 He held the positions of Second Lieutenant of the Mayor and Municipal Delegate of the Treasury.

-On January 30, 1998 Jiménez-Becerril and his wife, Ascension Garcia Ortiz, a procurator of the Courts of Seville, were killed by an ETA’s member on the street in the Old Town of Seville when they returned to their domicile around one in the morning.
-He was 37 years old and had three children between the ages of eight to four at the time of this death.
+On January 30, 1998, Jiménez-Becerril and his wife, Ascension Garcia Ortiz, a procurator of the Courts of Seville, were killed by an ETA member on the street in the Old Town of Seville when they returned to their domicile around one in the morning.
+He was 37 years old and had three children between the ages of eight and four at the time of this death.

 His murder caused a great consternation in the city and his funeral was attended by 45,000 people.
 The funeral was presided by Princess Elena.

 Jimenez Becerril Foundation

-To perpetuate the memory of the victims, the City Council of Seville promoted the creation of the Anti-Terrorism and Violence Alberto Jiménez-Becerril Foundation which was constituted on December 1999.
-On March 11, 2014, European Day of the victims of Terrorism, the foundation placed a plaque against terrorism in the bedding of the Plaza of the Incarnation with the phrase of Gandhi, it says: "There is no way for peace, peace is the way."
-In that same place, an olive tree was planted.
-On December 28, 2015, they placed another plaque in one of the flowerpots of a square at the crossroads of the street José Laguillo with Arroyo street.
-The plate has some verses about peace and freedom by the poet Enrique Barrero.
+To perpetuate the memory of the victims, the City Council of Seville promoted the creation of the Alberto Jiménez-Becerril Anti-Terrorism and Violence Foundation which was constituted in December 1999.
+On March 11, 2014, European Day for the victims of Terrorism, the foundation placed a plaque against terrorism in the bedding of the Plaza of the Incarnation with a quote from Gandhi saying: "There is no path to peace, peace is the path."
+An olive tree was planted at the same place.
+On December 28, 2015, they placed another plaque in one of the flowerpots at the crossroads of José Laguillo Street and Arroyo Street.
+The plaque features poetry about peace and freedom by the poet Enrique Barrero.

-Other awards
+Legacy

 The extension of Torneo de Sevilla Street was named after him as Avenida Alberto Jiménez-Becerril.
 A perpendicular street to the one previously mentioned was named Procurator Ascension Garcia.
 A stone plaque in memory of the event was placed where the assassination occurred.
 At the main entrance of Columbus Hall at City Hall, there are two bronze busts of Alberto and Ascension.
 They also have a tile in their memory on San Jacinto de Triana street.